 Kunzum Pass was always a distant dream.
 When we set out on a Kinnaur, Lahaul, Spiti Trip, we knew it would be the high point of this trip – literally & metaphorically.
 We had heard tales of this pass opening only for a few months every year.
 I almost idolized the people who have walked the path that goes through these popular passes.
 I wanted to stand where they stood and see how the world looks from that vantage point.
 It would not be an exaggeration to say that Kunzum Pass and Rohtang Pass were the prime motivations to plan this trip.

 After spending days in Kinnaur exploring Apples and admiring River Sutlej, after driving through the naked cold desert of Spiti, we headed towards the Lahaul region of Lahaul & Spiti Valley in Himachal Pradesh.
 We left Kaza in the morning and drove along the Spiti River passing through small villages.
 Between the blue sky, patchy green earth, snow-capped Himalayan peaks, muddy channels on Spiti’s river bed, and clouds there was never a dull moment.

 Sherab Choeling Nunnery, Morang Village, Spiti

 On the way, we met the Sherab Choeling Nunnery in Morang Village.
-It looked a fairly large nunnery by the standards of the sizes of villages we saw in Spiti Valley.
+It looked like a fairly large nunnery by the standards of the sizes of villages we saw in Spiti Valley.
 The building in traditional Himalayan architecture was surrounded by colorful blue flowers.
 We did not see anyone around so we could not figure out more about this nunnery.
 It would have been wonderful to meet these women.

 Adventure Trip to Kunzum Pass & Rohtang Pass